Von Herbulis is keeping it all in the family, running her franchises with her son, daughter-in-law and husband

 I am working full-time in the business.
 My son took a position outside the company, but he’s still actively involved in some of the details.

-Describe your role in the company.
+Describe your role for me in the company right now.

 The bookkeeping, the accounting, the advertising, the marketing, the community relationships, previously relationships with the schools and the churches.
 I am in the dish pit, I’m on the road delivering when we’re short-staffed, managing the front, working with the teens and general managers to make sure that they’re aware of different changes that take place.
 I wear a lot of different hats.